anunayarunav/Lane-Lines-Detection/README.md

 1. The drawlines can be improved significantly to remove outliers.
 For example, there is a line identified as a lane line deviates significantly most of the lines that can be removed by seeing if its parameters (slope, for example) does not fit with the data.

 2. The region of interest coded right now is a quadrilateral.
 Other more specific non-convex polygons can be tried with 8-10 vertices to pinpoint the lane lines more accurately.

+#### Note:

+There is a file P1.html in the repo, which has been exported from the notebook to show the outputs that was produced.